Appendix A — Statistics refresher

 A variant of the law of large numbers is that the empirical distribution \(\hat{F}_n\) convergences strongly to \(F\) (Section A.6).

-As a result, there is also convergence of the average of functions of samples to the corresponding expectation as \(n \rightarrow \infty\): \[ \text{E}_{\hat{F}_n}(h(x)) = \frac{1}{n} \sum_{i=1}^n h(x_i) \to \text{E}_{F}(h(x)) \] Hence, the law of large numbers also ensures that empirical estimators (Section A.7) will converge to the corresponding true values for sufficiently large \(n\).
+As a result, with \(n \rightarrow \infty\) there’s also convergence of the average of a function of the observed samples to the corresponding expectation of the function of the random variable: \[ \text{E}_{\hat{F}_n}(h(x)) = \frac{1}{n} \sum_{i=1}^n h(x_i) \to \text{E}_{F}(h(x)) \] Hence, the law of large numbers also ensures that empirical estimators (Section A.7) will converge to the corresponding true values for sufficiently large \(n\).

 Moreover, the law of large numbers provides a justification for interpreting large-sample limits of frequencies as probabilities.
 However, the converse assumption that all probabilities can be interpreted in frequentist manner does not follow from the law of large numbers or from the axioms of probability.